Luizmontagner/Atlas-Gym/README.md

 #### Hero Image

 I have decided to implement a hero image which spreads over 100% width of the screen.
-In order to make the user curious about what follows next, I decided to set the height at 70vh so show a little peek of what comes next.
 The image responds well when viewing on desktop, tablet and mobile.

+#### Gym Classes
+For the gmy classes I have used [Bootstrap Classes](https://getbootstrap.com/) in order to make it responsive to all screen resolutions.

 #### Gallery Page